Metric geometry of locally compact groups: Further examples

 .2cm

-In the proofs of Lemmas \ref{AutransEx9.A.1} and \ref{cpsemidirectproduct}, we freely use the following immediate fact:\ an LC-group $G$ is compactly presented if and only if there exist a boundedly presented group $G_1 = \langle S \mid R\rangle$ and an isomorphism $\varphi : G_1 \longrightarrow G$ such that the image $\varphi(S)$ is a compact subset of $G$.
+In the proofs of Lemma \ref{AutransEx9.A.1} and Proposition \ref{cpsemidirectproduct}, we freely use the following immediate fact:\ an LC-group $G$ is compactly presented if and only if there exist a boundedly presented group $G_1 = \langle S \mid R\rangle$ and an isomorphism $\varphi : G_1 \longrightarrow G$ such that the image $\varphi(S)$ is a compact subset of $G$.

 \begin{proof} Let $T$ be a compact generating subset of $H$.
 For every $i \in \{1, \hdots, n\}$, let $S_i$ be a compact symmetric subset of $N_i$ such that $S_i \cup T$ generates $N_i \rtimes H$.
 For every pair $(i,j)$ of distinct elements of $\{1, \dots, n\}$, consider a copy of $G_{i,j}$, denoted by $G^{[i,j]} = (N_i^{[i,j]} \times N_j^{[i,j]}) \rtimes H^{[i,j]}$.
 Let $S^{[i,j]}$ be the subset $S_i^{[i,j]} \cup S_j^{[i,j]}$ of $G^{[i,j]}$ corresponding to $S_i \cup S_j \subset G_{i,j}$; let $T^{[i,j]}$ be the compact generating subset of $H^{[i,j]}$ corresponding to $T$ in $H$.
 Clearly, $S^{[i,j]} \cup T^{[i,j]}$ is a compact generating subset of $G^{[i,j]}$.